Just how good is the the Nissan Navara NP300?

 NISSAN NAVARA AFTER 1 YEAR

-On 26th September 2017, my Nissan Navara hit it’s first year.
+On 26th September 2017, my Nissan Navara hit it’s first year of use.

 Owning the truck in the first year doesn’t bring much problems.
 It still smells new, and it is a pleasure to drive.